Pauldfepfl/PMBR_public/README.md

 3 - Enter the task parameters on the pop up GUI.
 In the `Set` entry chose practice for practice mode, and standard for the task

-Developped by Paul de Fontenay, MSc and Andràs Puszka, MD, PhD
+Developped by Paul de Fontenay, MSc and Andràs Puszta, MD, PhD